-As you start with the Ketogenic diet, you will initially spend time finding a balance in your diet and learning about portions.
+As you start with the Ketogenic diet meal plan, you will initially spend time finding a balance in your diet and learning about portions.
 Indeed calories are burnt through following ketosis but it is still important to monitor the amount of food you eat, particularly so that you avoid slipping into comfort eating.

 It is claimed that there are several benefits from the use of coconut, not just for weight loss purposes but also related to other health issues – and yes, this might be contested by some medical experts depending which branch of research they believe in.